nterreri/thesis/report/chapter3.md

 by the user through interaction with the chatbot.

-During the first meeting, the idea of a specialized search engine emerged, with Rim Ahsaini interested in taking charge of that system.
+During the first meeting, the idea of a specialized search engine emerged, with Rim Ahsaini interested in making the implementation of that system her project.
 From there came also the idea of integration between the two systems, with the chatbot system having to decide whether to make a query during the interaction with the user.